-This report is going to deal with the problems faced by the new students and various possible solutions on how to make starting at the school easier for new students.
+This report is going to discuss the problems faced by the new students.
+We will also explore a few solutions to these problems to make starting at school easier for new students.

 To help the new students, we can conduct an assembly on the first day of school to introduce the teachers and students.
 Furthermore, a warm-hearted welcome will give them a friendly atmosphere which is likely to make them comfortable.

 Simultaneously, all of this will bring some benefits to the students and the school.
-This will allow the candidates to adjust to new surroundings in less time span.
+This will allow the candidates to adjust to new surroundings easily.
 The students will feel like a part of the institute and therefore, they will be able to concentrate on their studies.
 Thus, producing good grades.
 Due to all this, the reputation of the school is likely to enhance and the biggest achievement of a school is the satisfaction of its students.

 Overall, I hope that my recommendations will be taken into suggestion and they will make starting at school easier.
-If you have any questions related to my suggestions, you can find me in class X-C-Green at anytime between 9:00 am to 2:00 pm.
+If you have any questions related to my suggestions, it will be my pleasure to assist you.

 12th October 2021

-This report is a perfect sample to discuss how to write a report for your O Level Examination.
-This report is likely to receive a B or a C grade due to certain reasons.
-What are these reasons?
+This report is a perfect sample to discuss how to write a report for your O Level examination.

 The report is likely to receive high marks for its “task fulfilment“.
 This is because the report starts with “To the Principal” as the question instructs.